 We often see natural skincare advertised as a way to be kinder to our skin and turn our backs on chemicals.
 But what else are the benefits of using what nature gave us?

 I turned towards more natural skincare recently and since using these products, my skin has not only become clearer, but felt less stripped and worn out from the myriad of ingredients I realised were unnecessary for my skin.
+Initially, it was difficult to know what was and wasn’t a safe product to use, but I soon discovered the ewg rating which takes all the hard work out of it, by giving products ratings based on how natural their ingredients are.
 This is what I found since using natural products and here’s how it could work for you too:

 1. Natural skincare is simpler skincare